European Open Euro Pairs Consolidates Ahead of Key Data Points

 Futures point to a slightly lower open for cash market indices

 The CAC closed to its highest level in over twenty years yesterday and closed with a bullish outside / engulfing candle.
 Its break above 6522 confirms an inverted head and shoulders pattern which projects a target around 6570.
 Whilst yesterday’s high made it around 2/3rd the way to target, prices retraced in the final two hours of trade yesterday.
 So we are now seeking a bullish reversal pattern, around or above the 6522 neckline to suggest a swing low has formed and its trend is ready to extend.
-For a closer look view today’s video on the CAC, Nasdaq 100 and NVIDIA (NVDA).

 The FTSE 100 closed slightly higher yesterday, with a report from UK mortgage lender Halifax showing the UK housing market remains strong whilst the stamp duty holiday remains in place.
 Banks and homebuilders supported the index, which is currently on track for its fifth consecutive monthly gain.